-- (i) ordinary shares transferred by Sanwang International Holdings Limited ("Sanwang"), former ultimate holding company, to a key management personnel in accordance to the employment agreement with the Company; and - (ii) equity-settled performance shares granted to eligible group employees and group executive directors.
+Equity-settled performance shares granted to eligible group employees and group executive directors.
 Awards of performance shares are granted conditional that certain prescribed performance targets are satisfied within a prescribed performance period.
 The performance period in which the performance targets are to be met is the period from 1 July 2011 to 30 June 2014.
 A specified number of performance shares shall be released to the participants over three years from the date of grant to 31 December 2014.
 The participants should be with the Group for at least 12 months as at the date of granting the performance shares to receive the performance shares.
 The entitlement will be forfeited if the participant leaves the Group during the vesting period.
+The Offer expired on 31 December 2014.